arshdeep821/DSL_FOR_BLOGGING/CHECKINS.md

 #### Changes

 We are definitely considering expanding the customisation, allowing for different lists to be made, as well as further developing the conditional variables.
-We also discussed the AST's data structure implementation and use of ANTLR
+We also brainstormed the AST's data structure implementation, constructed mock ASTs and discussed use of ANTLR.

 #### Timeline
 No big changes to be made.